wordpress-mobile/gutenberg-mobile/README.md

 ```

 ## Caveats
-- Strings that are only used in the native version, and reference a [context](https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/#disambiguation-by-context), won't included in the localization strings files hence, they won't be translated.
+- Strings that are only used in the native version, and reference a [context](https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/#disambiguation-by-context), won't be included in the localization strings files hence, they won't be translated.
 This is a limitation in the format of the localization strings files.
 - Localization strings files don’t support domains, so the strings extracted from plugins that are only used in the native version, will be unified in the same file, which might involve string conflicts.

 ## Troubleshooting